 4. Box jumps

-Box jumps are another great exercise focuses on building your jumping power.
+Box jumps are another great exercise that focuses on building your jumping power.
 This will allow you to develop how high you can jump over time and improve leg strength.
 You don’t need a specific box for this, just an object that is flat, a good height to start would be 30cm (12 inches) off the ground.
 Height can be increased as you improve your jump, landing and coordination with this exercise.

 Performing Box Jumps